wso2/docs-is/en/docs/learn/login-to-magento-using-wso2-identity-server.md

 2. Extract the downloaded plugin to a temporary folder.
 Inside the folder, you will find a folder named _SP_.

-3. Go to the Magento installation directory and navigate to the **app/code**.
+3. Go to the Magento installation directory and navigate to **app/code**.

 	!!! note
 		If you haven’t installed any plugins before, you might not have the code directory inside the app.
-In that case, go ahead and create it there.
+In that case, go ahead and create it in.

-4. Inside the code directory, create a new directory named **MiniOrange** and copy the **SP** folder downloaded above, to their.
-Your folder structure should look like below.
+4. Inside the code directory, create a new directory named **MiniOrange** and copy the **SP** folder downloaded above, to it.
+Your folder structure inside the app directory should look similar to the one given below.

 	```java
 		app